 Many competing technologies for processing digital media have been introduced in various products over the past two decades.
-MicroUnity's methods are the ones actually used in the microprocessors of more than a billion PCs, laptops, set-tops, and mobile devices to execute software for playing movies, music, videogames, and many broadband internet applications.
+MicroUnity's methods are the ones actually used in the microprocessors of more than five billion PCs, laptops, and mobile devices to execute software for playing movies, music, videogames, and many broadband internet applications.

 MicroUnity implemented a series of innovations that unified audio, video, graphics, wireless, and other communications functions into a single general-purpose programming model.
 One key advance was dynamic partitioning of a microprocessor's datapaths, registers, and execution units to perform arithmetic, data rearrangement, and other necessary operations in parallel on all sizes and types (e.g., floating and fixed-point) of digital media data.